How Discernment Counseling Can Benefit A Marriage That Is Nearing Divorce

 Once one or both partners decides to pursue divorce, or both agree to work toward restoring the relationship, discernment counseling ends and the next phase begins.

-What if you still can’t decide?
+What if you still can’t decide whether to divorce?

 Most couples come to a clear understanding of whether or not they remain in the marriage within five sessions of counseling.
 However, a small minority still find themselves ambivalent.